orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 - Aplos

-**nucalm-engine** and **epsilon** would register with service discovery when they are run.
+**calm-engine** and **epsilon** would register with service discovery when they are run.
 Similarly, the dependent services would be discovered using platform’s service discovery mechanism (The assumption now is that it would use zookeeper).

 .. |image0| image:: nucalm/media/image11.png
 .. |image1| image:: nucalm/media/image15.png